department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 <div id="resources-veterans" class="usa-accordion-content">

 <b>[Military OneSource](https://www.militaryonesource.mil/mental-health)</b><br>
-This free resource provides comprehensive expert support connecting military personnel and their family to the resources available to best help them.
+This free service provides expert support to connect military personnel and their families with the best available resources to fit their needs.

 <b>[The Psychological Health Resource Center](http://pdhealth.mil/)</b><br>
 The Center works to improve the lives of Veterans, Servicemembers, and their families by advancing excellence in psychological health care, readiness, and prevention.